Thanksgiving – what it really means to Native Americans

 Many of us are taught the common belief that Native Americans dolefully supplemented the pilgrims’ struggle in early-American colonies.
 In any school room in the US today, teachers continue to preach an existing, beneficial alliance between these two groups of people.
 However, in light of the remote possibility of any quaint union between early settlers and Indians, there remains a darker reality to this history – a history consisting of violence and bloodshed.

 Long before any “Thanksgiving” celebration of turkey, football and shopping, Europeans slaughtered, pillaged, raped and enslaved the Indians they came into contact with, often “exporting” them back to England to sell into the slave labor trades.
 This brutal truth, coupled with the fact that the American Indian immune system had no resistance to smallpox and other European born diseases, explains how tribal populations which flourished for tens of thousands of years, were wiped from the face of the earth within the first five to 10 years of contact.
-Today, estimates state that close to 20 million Native Americans live within North and South America – what Indigenous people call “Turtle Island”.
-That’s just a fraction of the 200 million (that’s eight zeros) that lived here prior to European exploration and conquest.
-And no, Spaniards, Italians or Englishmen weren’t the first non-Natives to make it to “America.”
+Today, estimates state that close to 4.8 million Native Americans live within North America – what Indigenous people call “Turtle Island”.
+That’s just a fraction of the 112 million that lived here prior to European exploration and conquest.
+And no, Spaniards, Italians or Englishmen were not the first non-Natives to make it to “America.”
 Native Peoples’ history includes accounts of Chinese, Mongolian, African (Black) and even Nordics (Vikings) exploration to the New World centuries before 1492.

 If asked what the first “Thanksgiving” meant, most people may respond with the conventional theory that the Indians helped the starving Pilgrims survive the first winter in the New World.
 This image has been fashioned over time and has become a default projection among contemporary society within the United States.